 The DITA-OT Directory and the DITA-OT Environment Setup File fields in the External Application Settings dialog must be specified to load the proper environment settings when the DITA-OT is run.

-If you're using a current version of the DITA-OT and follow the instructions below, setup should be fairly simple.
-However, if you use an older version of the OT or have special requirements you may need to ensure that the environment settings are defined globally.
+Setup varies depending on the version of the DITA-OT.
+OT 1.x requires some additional setup, but OT 2.x (and 3.x) are quite simple.